Sports in Detroit: Former teams

+The Soul Sisters softball team, an all-female softball team existed in Detroit in 1960s–1980s.

 Venues

 Media

 Detroit has one FM radio station broadcasting sports in the metro Detroit area, 97.1 FM WXYT.
 WJR-AM 760 broadcasts the Michigan State Spartans games and WWJ-AM 950 broadcasts University of Michigan Wolverines games.
 There are now several sports podcast networks broadcasting daily.
 The Detroit Sports Podcast Network airs daily sports podcasts and has reporters covering sports all across metro Detroit.

 Professional wrestling

 Historically, Detroit was home to its own professional wrestling territory, Big Time Wrestling, from the 1950s until the 1980s.
 In 2007, Detroit hosted World Wrestling Entertainment (WWE)'s WrestleMania 23 which attracted 80,103 fans to Ford Field on April 1, 2007; the event marking the 20th anniversary of WrestleMania III which drew a reported 93,173 to the Pontiac Silverdome in nearby Pontiac in 1987.
-WWE has also held three of the annual Survivor Series events in Detroit with the 1991, 1999, and 2005 pay-per-views emanating from Joe Louis Arena, as well as Vengeance 2002.
+WWE has also held three of the annual Survivor Series events in Detroit with the 1991, 1999, and 2005 pay-per-views emanating from Joe Louis Arena, Vengeance 2002, and SummerSlam 2023 at Ford Field.
 Detroit also hosted the returning Saturday Night's Main Event XXXII on March 18, 2006 and numerous episodes of the weekly Monday Night Raw and SmackDown telecasts since 1994 and 1999, respectively.